How to mitigate the damage.

 If you’re in the midst of dealing with a data breach, it’s important to understand that you are not alone.
 In fact, according to a recent NBC News story, the number of data breaches in the US increased by 29% – with 12 million records exposed – in the first half of 2017.

-Data breaches can be extremely expensive for businesses
+Data breaches can be costly for businesses.

 The costs associated with dealing with a cybersecurity incident continue to climb.
-According to the 2017 Cost of a Data Breach Report from IBM and the Ponemon Institute, the average cost of a data breach in the US is now $7.35 million, which is up 5% from last year.
+According to the 2017 Cost of a Data Breach Report from IBM and the Ponemon Institute, the average cost of a data breach in the US is now $7.35 million, up 5% from last year.
 Enterprises are not the only organizations affected; the hit to small businesses averages $36,000 to $50,000+ per breach, which is enough to put most of them out of action.

 What to do if your company has fallen victim to a data breach?